v0lta/PyTorch-Wavelet-Toolbox/README.rst

     :alt: Documentation Status

-Welcome to the PyTorch (adaptive) wavelet toolbox.
+Welcome to the PyTorch wavelet toolbox.
 This package implements:

 - the fast wavelet transform (fwt) implemented in ``wavedec``.
 - the inverse fwt can be used by calling ``waverec``.